 Start date: October 2019.

 Individuals with the strongest academic record, experience, and research proposal will be shortlisted and invited to interview.
 Interviews will be conducted face-to-face or via Skype or similar communication tools, if required.
-The date for interviews will be 17th April 2019.

 The Department of Health Sciences includes over 280 academics, teachers, researchers and support staff engaged in delivering research, professional development, education and training.
 Our core aim is excellence in research and teaching, while contributing to improving health and healthcare through the application of our research to policy and practice.
 We are a multidisciplinary department, involving clinicians from a range of health professions including medicine, nursing and midwifery alongside disciplines such as statistics, health economics, health services research, psychology, sociology and epidemiology.
 In the most recent assessment of research quality in the UK (the 2014 Research Excellence Framework), the Department was ranked equal first nationally for its research environment and all aspects of our research environment was judged to producing research of world-leading quality in terms of vitality and sustainability.